1976 New Zealand Peter Stuyvesant F5000

 Before the International series, the POSB Gold Star had been run over seven races with Ken Smith generally winning and Lawrence generally finishing second.

 Immediately after the International series, MANZ announced that they were dropping F5000 and adopting Formula Atlantic, but calling it Formula Pacific.
-With hardly any suitable cars in the country, Smith and Lawrence to run their F5000s in the Gold Star but put them on a handicap system.
+With hardly any suitable cars in the country, Smith and Lawrence were allowed to run their F5000s in the Gold Star but on a handicap system.
 So although Smith won every heat of every race with Lawrence always second, the championship was awarded to Dave McMillan whose Formula Pacific Ralt RT1 almost always finished third.
 It was not a pretty way for F5000 to finish.